RMSpratt/Roblox-State-Machine/ReadME.md

 ## Additional Notes

+### Implementation Quirks

+#### Extending Behaviour
+While the StateMachine components can be modified after creation through direct key-value access, this can easily lead to an invalid StateMachine if not done with caution.

+Dynamic behaviour for an individual State Machine is intended through setting values of an Agent's Blackboard at run-time.

+More sophisticated behaviours for Agents is recommended by instead extending behaviour, i.e.
+- Defining a Hierarchical State Machine
+- Using a higher-level Hierarchical Task Planner
+- Using a Behaviour Tree within States
+- etc.

+#### Type Definitions
+The approach for type definitions in this framework has a unified source for type access (SMTypes).
+(Instead of using setmetatable for type definitions within each Module).

+This was done to help prevent excessive Module requirements among StateMachine components, while still supporting type inference and to satisfy strict type checking.

+### Wishlist (Features)
 - I hope to add some visual diagrams soon to illustrate how the components tie together.
 - I am working on an example to include with this framework.
 - I am working on an alternate implementation for StateMachine access.